 Using PRP in Conjunction With HBOT

-Together, PRP with HBOT are powerful healing accelerators and enable patients to avoid long surgeries.
+Together, PRP with HBOT are powerful healing accelerators and make the perfect OrthoBiologics combination.

-PRP and HBOT have been shown to alleviate knee pains, tendon injuries, ligament sprains or tears, bursitis, hip pain, osteoarthritis, tendonitis, shin splints, medial and lateral epicondylitis, and more.
+PRP and HBOT have been shown to alleviate pain and treat tendon injuries, ligament sprains or tears, bursitis, osteoarthritis, tendonitis, and more.

 A case series report published in the African Journal for Physical, Health Education, Recreation and Dance in November 2015 linked the combined effects of HBOT and PRP therapies with a decreased healing time for professional rugby players with hamstring injuries.
 The study was conducted throughout three years, with 42 hamstring injuries identified as: either grade-one injuries—those characterized by minimally stretched or torn muscle fibers, some pain, and a 21-day sideline; or grade-two injuries—those with a greater number of torn muscle fibers requiring players out for 42 days.

 The hyperbaric oxygen therapy process, which can be added before and after PRP injections, increases stem cell circulation.

 After completing a course of HBOT, PRP injections and physical therapy, the study found the average healing time for grade-one injuries was 13 days (a 38-percent decrease), and 19.2 days for grade-two injuries (a healing time decrease of 46-percent).